seva100/cluboard/README.md

 ![Launch process](static/overview.gif)

-Idea of Cluboard is to have all the simple outline of the cluster GPUs availability at a single glance.
+Idea of CluBoard is to have all the simple outline of the cluster GPUs availability at a single glance.
 Current features:

 * nodes can be arranged in a grid with the layout defined by a user
 * shows all processes on each GPU, their owners and PIDs